Bucatini with Amatriciana Sauce

 45 minutes

 Get ready for a fun twist on your favorite pasta!
-Bucatini pasta pairs perfectly with a rich, smoky tomato sauce made with pancetta (or bacon if you cannot find).
+Bucatini pasta pairs perfectly with a rich, smoky tomato sauce made with pancetta (or bacon).
 It’s a simple, tasty dish with a touch of wine for extra flavor.
 Every bite is packed with yummy sauce, making this an easy-to-make dinner that’ll wow your taste buds!

 Make cooking even more fun with a Recipe Gift Kit!
 Perfect for sharing, it comes with all the Olivelle ingredients and a recipe card for an easy, stress-free cooking experience.
 Grab Your Recipe Gift Kit Here >>